Oracle NetSuite ERP: Editions, Modules & Fit (2026)

 | First Released | 1998 (originally as NetLedger) |

-Oracle NetSuite is a multi-tenant, software-as-a-service (SaaS) cloud ERP platform built for small and mid-market businesses.
-It provides a single system covering financials, CRM, inventory, e-commerce, professional services and human resources — eliminating the need for separate, siloed applications.
+Oracle NetSuite is a software-as-a-service (SaaS) cloud ERP built for growing small and mid-market businesses.
+It provides a single system of record covering financials, CRM, inventory, e-commerce, professional services, and human resources — replacing the patchwork of disconnected accounting, spreadsheet, and point-solution tools that companies typically outgrow as they scale.

 NetSuite was one of the first cloud-native ERP systems, founded in 1998 by Evan Goldberg with early backing from Oracle co-founder Larry Ellison.
-Oracle acquired NetSuite in 2016 for $9.3 billion, and it now operates as Oracle's primary mid-market cloud ERP offering alongside Oracle ERP Cloud (Fusion) for larger enterprises.
+Oracle acquired NetSuite in 2016, and it now serves as Oracle's primary mid-market cloud ERP, sitting alongside Oracle Fusion Cloud ERP for larger enterprises within Oracle's broader ERP portfolio.

 Compare ERP vendors side by side